These notes give some of

 the historical and documentary background of the works in "The Witchcraft Series".

 The Devon Witches: Judgement (2006).
-The main text paraphrases the trial document, above, of Temperance Lloyd, "leader" of the Bideford
+The main text paraphrases the trial document of Temperance Lloyd, "leader" of the Bideford Witches,

-Witches, executed in Exeter, 1682.
+executed in Exeter, in 1682.
 The three "Bideford witches", who were hanged, are listed in my own handwriting, along with Alice Molland of Exeter; who may instead have died in prison.
-The
+The red

 The Devon Witches: "Beat the water, Trembles'

 daughter..."
 (2006).
 The quote down the right-hand side of the tapestry is from the

 same trial document, of Mary Trembles, "Bideford witch", executed in Exeter, 1682.

 The Devon Witches: "Half-hidden Signs" (2007).
 The title is from a quotation: "...their acts of magic are silent and unseeable, detectable only

 by half-hidden signs."
 (Purkiss, Diane; "The Witch in History" (1996); p.
 277. Routledge).
 Rune-drawings and information about Celtic pagan festivals and ritual are from Shirley Molesworth, with

 Witch-Hunt: Maleficium (in memoriam) (2007).
 Text from title page of "Malleus Maleficarum", written by Heinrich Kramer, published in 1487.
 Thought to be